braedenwb/odin-recipes/README.md

 # Recipes
-Simple HTML website that links to a chocolate chip cookie recipe.
+Simple HTML recipe website that links to a couple of recipes

 This is the first project in the Odin Project.